-Term Definition
+Term

-Choice Counseling Providing information and services to help

-5 customers make enrollment decisions.
+, s Providing information and services to help customers make enrollment decisions.
 It

 includes answering questions and

 identifying factors to consider when

 choosing a program contractor.
 Choice

 counseling does not include making

 recommendations for or against enrollment

 into a specific program contractor.